eschweitzer78/gps-design-systems-lwc/README.md

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000kuO7AAI" title="sfGpsDsAuNsw">this link</a> to install the sfGpsDsAuNsw unlocked package in your org.

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000kuULAAY" title="sfGpsDsAuNswS">this link</a> to install the sfGpsDsAuNswS unlocked package in your org.

+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=000000000000000000" title="sfGpsDsAuVic">this link</a> to install the sfGpsDsAuVic unlocked package in your org.

+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=000000000000000000" title="sfGpsDsUkGov">this link</a> to install the sfGpsDsUkGov unlocked package in your org.

 ## Installing the production version using Unlocked Packages